094459/newsletter-oss-projects/README.md

 **tsynamo**

 [tsynamo](https://aws-oss.beachgeek.co.uk/3td) is a project from that Olli Warro that simplifies the DynamoDB API so that you don't have to write commands with raw expressions and hassle with the attribute names and values.
 Moreover, Tsynamo makes sure you use correct types in your DynamoDB expressions, and the queries are nicer to write with autocompletion.
 Olli was inspired by another project ([Kysely](https://aws-oss.beachgeek.co.uk/3tm)), and so built this project so that he could do similar using Amazon DynamoDB. (#195)

+**type-safe-cdk-env**

+[type-safe-cdk-env](https://aws-oss.beachgeek.co.uk/4f4) is from **AWS Community Builder Dakota Lewallen** and provides a TypeScript library that provides type-safe environment configuration for AWS CDK stacks using Zod for schema validation (Helper function to parse JSON files into environment variables within CDK stacks).
+Check out the README for example code and more details.(#211)

 **vscode-on-ec2-for-prototyping**